Affine flag varieties and quantum symmetric pairs: An overview

 \begin{thrm} [Theorem~\ref{thm:QSP}] The algebra $\bU^{\fc}_n$ is a coideal subalgebra of $\bU (\slh_n)$, and the pair $( \bU (\slh_n), \bU^{\fc}_n)$ forms a quantum symmetric pair of affine type in the sense of Letzter and Kolb \cite{Ko14}.
 (The relevant involution is illustrated in Figure~\ref{figure:jj}.) \end{thrm}

-Thanks to Theorem~\ref{thm:QSP:intr}, it makes sense to denote $\bU^{\fc}_n =\bU^\C (\slh_n)$; note the level for our affine type algebras is always zero.
+Thanks to Theorem~\ref{thm:QSP:intr}, it makes sense to denote $\bU^{\fc}_n =\bU^\C (\slh_n)$.
 One can also formulate an idempotented form of $\bU^{\fc}_n$, denoted by $\dot{\bU}^{\fc}_n$ or $\dot \bU^\C (\slh_n)$, which is analogous to the idempotented quantum groups as formulated in \cite{BLM90, Lu93}.
 Following the approach of \cite{Mc12} in the affine type $A$ setting and \cite{LW15} in the finite type $B$ setting, we construct canonical basis for $\dot{\bU}^{\fc}_n$ and establish its positivity with respect to the multiplication and a bilinear pairing of geometric origin.
 Following \cite{FL15} in the finite type $B$ setting, we establish the positivity of the canonical basis for $\dot{\bU}^{\fc}_n$ with respect to the comultiplication.

 \begin{thrm} [Theorem~\ref{thm:iCB-Unc}, Theorem~ \ref{thm:positivity-Unc}] The algebra $\dot \bU^{\fc}_n$ admits a canonical basis $\dot{\mbf B}^{\fc}_n$.
 The structure constants of the canonical basis $\dot{\mbf B}^{\fc}_n$ with respect to the multiplication and comultiplication are all positive, that is, they lie in $\mbb N[v, v^{-1}]$ and so do they with respect to the bilinear pairing, that is, they lie in $\mbb N [[v^{-1}]]$. \end{thrm}